SarahKham/Challenge_Hacker_Rank/README.md

 # Challenge_Hacker_Rank

-It is a test using python, Docker, Flask and SWAGGER.
+It is a test using python, Docker, Flask.

 #  Python